 Make the pasta dough

-- Wish a fork start whisking the eggs to combine them.
-Slowly start taking some flour from the side while whisking.
-Keep on whisking and adding flour until a dough starts to form.
+- Using a fork start whisking the eggs to combine them.
+Slowly start adding some flour from the side while whisking.
+Keep on whisking and adding flour until a dough forms.

-- Next start kneading the dough by hand for around 10 minutes.
-You want to get a nice and smooth dough that is not sticking anymore.
+- Knead the dough by hand for around 10 minutes until it's smooth and no longer sticky.
 If the dough is to sticky add some flour.

-- Once you have a nice and smooth soft dough cover it and let it rest for at least half an hour.
+- Cover the dough and let it rest for at least half an hour.

 Make the filling